 8/8/2014: In the news it has been reported that over 1 billion usernames and passwords were stolen by Russian cyber criminals.
 While no specific sites have been named, please remember to use a different password for types of accounts (work accounts vs. banking accounts vs. social media accounts).
 We recommend using password managers to keep your passwords so you can use stronger and different passwords for sites and not have to remember all of them.

 7/31/2014: We are in the process of updating the operating policy that governs information technology use at Angelo State University.
 The updates require users to make some changes to how they use mobile devices as well as personally owned computers when using them to perform university work with sensitive information.
-Please take a look at the guidance on our mobile security page.
+Please take a look at the guidance on our security operating policies page.

 When you are connected to the Internet, you are at risk, but you can protect yourself with a few simple steps.
 Learn about the different threats and what you can do to stay safe.